 The Coca-Cola Company (NYSE: KO) is here to refresh the world and make a difference.
-We craft the brands and choice of drinks that people love.
-We do this in ways that create a more sustainable business.
+We craft the brands and choice of drinks that people love and do it in ways that create a more sustainable business.
 It's about working together to create a better shared future for our people, our communities and our planet.

-The Coca-Cola Company is a total beverage company that markets, manufactures and sells beverage concentrates and syrups and finished beverages, offering over 500 brands and more than 4,700 products in over 200 countries and territories.
-In our concentrate operations, The Coca-Cola Company typically generates net operating revenues (\$37.3 billion in 2019) by selling concentrates and syrups to authorized bottling partners.
+The Coca-Cola Company is a total beverage company that markets, manufactures and sells beverage concentrates and syrups and finished beverages, offering approximately 200 master brands in over 200 countries and territories.
+In our concentrate operations, The Coca-Cola Company typically generates net operating revenues (\$33.0 billion in 2020) by selling concentrates and syrups to authorized bottling partners.
 Our bottling partners combine the concentrates and syrups with still or sparkling water and sweeteners (depending on the product), to prepare, package, sell and distribute finished beverages.
 Our finished product operations consist primarily of company-owned or -controlled bottling, sales and distribution operations.
 The 37 countries listed under question C0.3 are those countries in which The Coca-Cola Company owns and operates bottling plants.